-Researchers often turn to online surveys for quick, easy access to wide populations for little expenditure.
-But researchers should be prepared to encounter low response rates, missing questions, multiple responses, and survey fatigue.
-Not only do these factors impact the data quality, but the online environment can reflect population biases related to higher socioeconomic status, education level, and other individual backgrounds.
-Especially with varying internet speeds, researchers should assist participants by using brief, clear language; multiple screens with forward and back buttons; and simple, clean formatting.
+Researchers often turn to online surveys for quick, easy access to wide populations -- that require little expenditure.
+Researchers should, however, be prepared to encounter low response rates, missing questions, multiple responses, and survey fatigue.
+Not only do these factors impact the data quality, but the online environment can reflect population biases related to socioeconomic status, education level, and other individual backgrounds.
+Keeping in mind that people will have access to varying internet speeds -- and will most likely be answering via smartphone -- researchers should assist participants by using brief, clear language; multiple screens with forward and back buttons; and simple, clean formatting.

-Recruitment information must clarify the following -- that the survey is part of a research study, inclusion/exclusion criteria, an approximate timeframe for completing the survey, and any payment/incentive information.
+Recruitment information must include very clear language on the following: that the survey is part of a research study, its inclusion/exclusion criteria, an approximate timeframe for completing the survey, and any payment/incentive information.

-Informed consent information must occur on the opening screen before any survey questions, not linked to a separate document or sent via email.
+Informed consent information must occur on the opening screen before any survey questions, not via a link to a separate document or sent via email.
 While the consent information may be slightly condensed from a traditional signed consent document, it should contain all basic aspects of consent.
-Click here for a sample online template.
-Participants should actively acknowledge consent by clicking a statement such as "I do not consent to participate" (then redirected out of the survey site) or “By continuing to the survey, I acknowledge I am over 18 and I consent to participate.”
+Participants should actively acknowledge consent by clicking a statement such as "I do not consent to participate" (which then redirects them out of the survey site) or “By continuing to the survey, I acknowledge I am over 18 and I consent to participate.”

-To uphold the principle of voluntary consent, researchers must ensure that the survey does not force any responses, so that participants may skip or freely click through without answering.
+To uphold the principle of voluntary consent, researchers must ensure that the survey does not force any responses, so that participants may skip questions or freely click through the questions without answering.
 If the researcher needs to collect specific responses for methodological purposes, that should be explained in the informed consent, so that individuals may opt not to take the survey.
-(For example, “To understand [fill in], we need to obtain certain information, so you may not skip all responses.
-But you should feel free to discontinue the survey if you wish not to answer.”]
+For example, “To understand [fill in], we need to obtain certain information, so you may not skip all responses.
+But you should feel free to discontinue the survey if you wish not to answer.”

 Go to IRB Forms and Templates for an informed consent template for online surveys.

 In Qualtrics, turn off the feature to collect respondents’ Internet Protocol (IP) addresses (unless needed for the study, which must be clarified).
-Collecting IP addresses renders a study not anonymous.
+Collecting IP addresses renders a study not anonymous because an IP address is traceable to a device and a location.
 Also, using personal/individual Qualtrics links for tracking participant responses also means a researcher cannot call a study “anonymous.”

-Researchers should also explain how they intend to report the data, whether aggregated, or whether any identifiers combined could reasonably identify/reidentify individuals (to either the researcher or someone outside the research team)
+Researchers should also explain how they intend to report the data.
+Will the data be aggregated or will there by any identifiers that, when combined, could reasonably identify/reidentify individuals to either the researcher or someone outside the research team?